 3. Prioritize rest and recovery

-Compound that with your daily commute, looking after kids, and your job, and it won’t be long before you can’t wait to hit the pillow every evening.
+Compound that with your daily commute, family responsibilities, and your job, and it won’t be long before you can’t wait to hit the pillow every evening.

-Therefore, it’s essential to prioritize rest & recovery.
+Therefore, it’s essential to prioritize rest and recovery.

 4. Pace yourself properly

-A lot of beginner runners tend to set off too quickly and then pay the price later in the race or training session.
+A lot of new runners tend to set off too quickly and then pay the price later in the race or training session.

 A good pacing strategy is key.

 Practice your pacing during training.
-A good time to do this is on your weekly long run.
+The best time to do this is during your weekly long run.

 Learning to better pace yourself helps you achieve your running goals.